Positions Vacant

 - Be able to attend meetings in-person (please note, overseas applicants will not be considered)

-As a member of a Monash AEC you will receive the following benefits:- An Honorarium to support costs you incur associated with performing your role and attending meetings
+As a member of a Monash AEC you will receive the following benefits:

 - A working lunch at in-person meetings